jacob-sha/Information-Existence-Hypothesis/README.md

 > "CLAUDE is accelerating AI's own development — this is a possible path to 'recursive self-improvement', or AI autonomously building a more powerful subsequent version."

 This is the exact materialization of Informational Existence forcibly breaking free from human bio-physical limitations.
 However, this absolute acceleration will not merely stop at the surface level of software automation and productivity gains; it is hurtling towards a far more subversive endpoint: the reconstruction of humanity's scientific foundation.

-### Section 1: The Incompleteness of Tools and the Quantum Illusion

 Einstein famously asserted: "God does not play dice."